 Jury verdict of $1 million in favor of families evicted from housing complex in Pahokee Florida because landlord sought to remove all children from the complex.

-Race discrimination case in which the court denied summary judgment and determined that franchisor may be held liable under a theory of apparent agency in Section 1981 public accommodations cases
+In this race discrimination case against a hotel, the court denied summary judgment and determined that a franchisor may be held liable under a theory of apparent agency in Section 1981 public accommodations cases.

 S. Dane, T. Ramchandani, and A. Bellows, Discriminatory Maintenance of REO Properties as a Violation of the Federal Fair Housing Act, 17 CUNY L. Rev. 383 (2015).

 Recent Development: In re African-American Slave Descendants Litigation, 42 Harv.
 C.R.-C.L.
 L. Rev. (2007).

 - WBTW News 13, 02.14.2019

 - #BikingWhileBlack: NAACP and Black Motorcyclists Sue Myrtle Beach, SC, for Discrimination During ‘Black Bike Week’The Root, 05.25.2018

 - Richmond BizSense, 07.29.2013

 - Hon.
 Algenon L. Marbley, U.S. District Court, Southern District of Ohio